 Written by Chad Robertson with Essential Productions Services.

-Chad has been involved with sound for Broadcast, PA and the media for over 20 years.
-He has been a part of many press conferences, including the sound system as well as a part of the media… from small organizations up to the President of the United States.
+Chad has been involved with sound for Broadcast, PA and the media for over 24 years.
+He has been a part of many press conferences, including providing the sound system, as well as attending as a part of the media… from small organizations up to the President of the United States.
 He has seen many successful events, and some that could have been improved upon.
 He currently resides in Brandon, Mississippi just outside of Jackson.

 Following Essential Production Services on Facebook